-Nicole Austin-Hillery is Human Rights Watch's US Program Executive Director.
-Ms. Austin-Hillery leads Human Rights Watch’s efforts to end violations in the abusive US immigration system, tackle race discrimination and other rights problems with the domestic criminal justice system, and advocate for national security policies informed by international human rights standards.
+Nicole Austin-Hillery is the Executive Director of the US Program at Human Rights Watch.
+In this role, Ms. Austin-Hillery leads Human Rights Watch’s efforts to end violations in abusive systems within the United States.
+Her work focuses on addressing and combatting systemic racism, improving the U.S. immigration system, tackling rights problems within the domestic criminal justice system and advocating for policies to address poverty and inequality informed by international human rights standards.

 Prior to joining Human Rights Watch, Ms. Austin-Hillery was the first Director and Counsel of The Brennan Center’s Washington, D.C. office which she opened in March 2008.
 At the Brennan Center, she oversaw the growth and development of the Center’s advocacy and policy development work in Washington and served as its chief representative before Congress and the Executive Branch.

 Ms. Austin-Hillery has testified before state and local legislative bodies as well as Congress.
 She has published numerous pieces for major news outlets including the Washington Post, Time Magazine, The Hill, CNN.com and others.
 She is a frequent speaker on a host of progressive issues.